To implement a curriculum which:

 - Long-term planning is deliberately spaced and interleaved for revision and over-learning of the content.
 School sequencing materials are used as the starting point for curriculum planning, which is structured into four cycles.
 In each cycle, all strands of maths are taught.

-- We believe mastery is achieved over time and through practice; this is reflected in the design of our maths curriculum.
+- We believe mastery is achieved over time and through practice; this is reflected in the design and implementation of our maths curriculum and maths lessons.

-- From year 1, the Learning Journey model is used to sequence the learning of a given objective.
+- From year 1, the Learning Journey model is used to sequence the reasoning learning of a given objective.
 Component steps on the learning journey are progressive.
 Within each step, children have the opportunity to acquire/refine, practise/apply, and extend/deepen their learning.
 Each level of challenge builds on prior learning and extends thinking.
+Problem solving and reasoning are inherent at every level of learning, and concrete manipulatives are used by all children to scaffold and deepen thinking.

 - Component steps are intentionally planned so learning is cumulative and revisited across four week cycles, to give all children the opportunity for deliberate practice and the tools to reach a greater depth standard when appropriate.